jenni-gnz/anzg-metal-tool/text/page-1-about-2.md

 No specific column labels are needed for these.
 The information will be retained in your results file.  &nbsp;

-6. The tool will calculate GVs at your requested level of protection.
+6. The tool will calculate BAGVs at your requested level of protection.
 These are provided in a downloadable csv file, that includes your input data.

 7. Where you have entered data about the measured concentrations of the metal(s), the following options can also be selected:
    - an estimate of the concentration of bioavailable metals (for comparing to the tier 1 DGVs)